-(a) In case of mishap, the rider involved shall be given one or more free laps totaling nearest to 1300 meters per mishap.

-(b) In championship events, free laps may not be taken in the final 2000 meters of the race.
-An alternative to this rule may be used in nonchampionship events if announced in advance: free laps may be taken at any time, but a rider who does so will not be awarded any points in the next sprint.
+- (a) In case of mishap, the rider(s) involved must proceed to the official repair pit (if one is established) and those involved shall be given one or more free laps totaling nearest to 1300 meters per mishap. - (b) In championship events, free laps may not be taken in the final 2000 meters of the race.
+An alternative to this rule may be used in non-championship events if announced in advance: free laps may be taken at any time, but a rider who does so will not be awarded any points in the next sprint.